icinganalysis/icinganalysis.github.io/content/NACA-TN-3396.md

 shoulder it divided into rivulets that frequently missed the thermocouples entirely.

-This illustrates some of the difficulties of measuring surface temperatures in icing conditions.
+This illustrates some difficulties of measuring surface temperatures in icing conditions.
 Several times I have observed ice on a test article when the thermocouples read something above 0C.

 ![Figure 7c](images/naca-tn-3396/Figure7c.png)